 Coping With Grief At Christmas

 Christmas is a time that most people spend with family, friends and loved ones.
 But seasonal events like this can be a painful reminder of a missing loved one.
-Meic has advice on dealing with this grief.
+Here’s some advice on how to deal with your grief.

 Should you celebrate Christmas?

-Young Minds has some great advice on their website with lots of tips for coping with loss at Christmas, like finding things to distract you, muting certain triggering words on social media, allowing yourself to feel emotions, and talking.
+Young Minds has a blog by Zoe, a young person who shares her experience of Christmas after she lost her brother.
+She gives lots of tips like finding things to distract you, muting certain triggering words on social media, allowing yourself to feel emotions, and talking.

-Many people have experienced grief, and finding out how they remember loved ones at Christmas might help you come up with your own ideas.
-If you feel comfortable doing so, talk to the people around you and ask how they cope with grief at Christmas.
-Check out this Grieving at Christmas blog on the Metro website.
+If you feel comfortable talking to the people in your life, try it.
+If not, then look at this Grieving at Christmas blog on Metro.
 People share their stories of celebrating and remembering loved ones at Christmas.
 They range from listening to their favourite music, travelling, looking at photos, and eating sprouts (even though they hate them!).
 You’ll find ideas at the bottom of the blog on ways to remember loved ones at Christmas.

-We hope that some of the advice and links above are helpful to you at this difficult time.
-Remember to be as kind to yourself as you can.
+Remember to be kind to yourself.
 Be true to what you feel is best for you during your first Christmas without your loved one.